pedrostefanogv/winget-package-explo/PRD.md

 # Planning Guide

-A web application that allows users to search, browse, and view detailed information about Windows Package Manager (winget) application packages from the Microsoft winget-pkgs repository using live GitHub API integration.
+A web application that allows users to search, browse, and view detailed information about Windows Package Manager (winget) application packages.
+Data is automatically fetched and processed weekly via GitHub Actions from the microsoft/winget-pkgs repository, including package icons for visual identification.

 **Experience Qualities**:
 1. **Efficient** - Users should be able to quickly search and find package information without friction